-For higher angles, the accuracy again decreases due to tunneling effects in the cover glass (required to protect the devices against cosmic radiation), changes in the anti-reflex coatings, and variations in the absorption debt.
+For higher angles, the accuracy again decreases due to tunnelling effects in the cover glass (required to protect the devices against cosmic radiation), changes in the anti-reflex coatings, and variations in the absorption debt.

 Next to a low generic accuracy, it should be noted that this type of sun sensor is very sensitive to albedo signals and reflections from satellite parts.

-In order to detect the Sun’s attitude in two directions at least three coarse sun sensors are usually needed unless a pyramid coarse sun sensor is used.
+In order to detect the Sun’s attitude in two directions, at least three coarse sun sensors are usually needed, unless a pyramid coarse sun sensor is used.